Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <br><br><br>
 <img width="1000" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/3bbaa029-2a55-496c-b25c-71f31b246835">
 <br>
+- The average salary for males is $114,714, $88,539 for females, and $76,670 for non-binaries.
+- Salaries for males are highest, followed by females and lasty by non-binaries.
+This evident in all the industries.
-The average salary for males is $114,714, $88,539 for females, and $76,670 for non-binary.
-Is the average for non-binary the lowest because they are younger than the other genders?
+- An interesting question that I could not answer is "are the salaries for non-binary the lowest because they are younger than the other genders?"